 In December 2021, the Company received shares of Flowr Corp. common stock (the "Flowr Stock") arising from the sale of its ownership interest in Terrace Inc., which was sold to Flowr Corp.
 (TSX.V: FLWR; OTC: FLWPF).
-The Flowr Stock was recorded at fair value, with changes in fair value recorded as a component of Other (expense) income net, in the condensed consolidated statements of operations.
-The Company recorded a gain of approximately \$48,000 in the three months ended March 31, 2022, which represented the change in the fair value of the Flowr Stock for the period.
-In the fourth quarter of 2022, the Company wrote off the remaining fair value of the Flower Stock arising from Flowr Corp.'s bankruptcy filing and delisting from the exchange on which its stock was traded.
+The Flowr Stock was recorded at fair value, with changes in fair value recorded as a component of Other (expense) income, net, in the condensed consolidated statements of operations.
+The Company recorded losses of \$0.2 million and \$0.1 million in the three and six months ended June 30, 2022, respectively, representing the changes in the fair value of the Flowr Stock in the respective periods.
+In the fourth quarter of 2022, the Company wrote off the remaining fair value of the Flowr Stock as a result of Flowr Corp.'s bankruptcy filing and delisting from the exchange on which its stock was traded.